 Adding a delicious side of asparagus rice to your fish or meat entrée can take any meal from okay to extraordinary!

-Why I Love This Rice and Asparagus
+Why This Rice Dish Works

 What You Need